Torben Ulrich & Søren Kjærgaard

 I haven't heard their debut single, Same Band and there's nothing Mellotronic on their first for Nude, '98's Best Wishes, but the first version of Stay Young from later that year (it was released in two different versions) features strings, flutes and cellos on one of its b-sides, the lengthy Can't Say No. The non-album I'll Show You Mine uses all three tracks on its last listed track, Lovesick, while one of the extra tracks on the first version of Floodlit World, the band's version of The Beatles' Getting Better, features the cellos.

 I have to recommend Everything Picture, even to die-hard progheads; it's a good album, though 'great' eludes it, mainly due to the sometimes rather indifferent songwriting.
 Good record, good Mellotron.
-Don't spend a fortune, but pick it up if you see it at a sensible price (I did), the same going for Play for Today.
+Don't spend a fortune, but pick it up if you see it at a sensible price (I did).

 Live at Roadburn (2013, 53.08) ***½/T